rosmed/slicer_ros2_module/docs/pages/robot-visualization.rst

   :align: center
   :alt: Defining a robot with a namespace in Slicer

-For robots with non-holonomic constraints, we have also added a field to specify the fixed frame of the robot.
+We have also added a field to specify the fixed frame of the robot.
 The default behaviour is to use the first link of the robot as the fixed frame if this field is left empty.
-Below shows a rendering of the TurtleBot in 3D Slicer using this feature.
+For non-holonomic robots, this feature may be necessary for visualization.
+The example below shows a rendering of the TurtleBot in 3D Slicer using this feature.

 .. image:: ../images/turtlebot.gif
   :width: 800